travisdowns/travisdowns.github.io/_posts/2020-07-06-concurrency-costs.md

 This guideline only goes so far: if you have to add 100 instructions to remove one atomic, it is probably not worth it.

-Second, when optimizing a concurrent system I always try consider how I can get to a (numerically) lower level.
+Second, when optimizing a concurrent system I always try to consider how I can get to a (numerically) lower level.
 Can I remove the last atomic?
 Can I avoid contention?
 Successfully moving to a lower level can often provide an order-of-magnitude boost to performance, so it should be attempted first, before finer-grained optimizations within the current level.
 Don't spend forever optimizing your contended lock, if there's some way to get rid of the contention entirely.

 Of course, this is not always possible, or not possible without tradeoffs you are unwilling to make.